Marriage Marriage

 Looking Ahead

-The rationale behind the age difference stems from several factors:
+The rationale behind the legal age of marriage in India difference stems from several factors:

 Despite the reasoning behind the age gap, a strong argument exists for equalizing the minimum marriage age at 21 for both genders.
 Proponents argue: